 What's the story?

 Zef (Jonathan Patrick Moore) and Tutu are two young brother elephants living in the wilds of South Africa.
 When The Badness (a term the animals of the region use to describe poachers and human devastation) kills their mother, Zef tells his younger brother Tutu that their mother was lost to a rainbow.
 This sends Tutu, followed by Zef, and then joined by a ragtag group of similarly orphaned animals, on a quest to find their mothers and a new herd.
 Throughout the journey, they must hide from and avoid The Badness so they aren't captured or killed.
 When Zef is captured by the poachers and locked inside a cage, Tutu and the other animals decide they must try and rescue Zef and fight The Badness.

 Is it any good?

-Unlike so many "talking animal" movies, ELEPHANT TALES has a deeper message for its audience.
+Unlike so many "talking animal" movies, ELEPHANT TALES has something extra -- a deeper message for its audience.
 Through the sadness of brother elephants Zef and Tutu as they witness the death of their mother at the hand of poachers, and as they join other animals similarly orphaned, kids witness in very personal terms the devastation wreaked by poaching.
 These animals trying to come to terms with "The Badness" should inspire family discussion about wildlife preservation, in Africa and elsewhere.

 Not that it's all sadness and seriousness.
 The talking animals find plenty of opportunities to engage in the business of being cute and/or silly.
 While this does break up the more dramatic moments, there will still be some who consider this film to be too slow-paced, but for animal lovers and for those who believe in preserving and protecting wild animals from mankind's greed, this will prove a must-see movie.